BuckRogers1965/Physics-Unit-Coordinate-System/docs/Escape_Velocity.md

 What this means is that `β = 1` is the speed of light independent of any unit system.

-## Appendix, Doubling checking the math in code.
+## Appendix, Double checking the math in code.

 ```